Introduction of Xu Duan:Himalayan Teasel Root or Radix Dipsaci.

 Property and flavor: slightly warm nature, tastes pungent, bitter.

-Brief introduction: The herb Radix Dipsaci is the dried root of Dipsacus asperoides C.Y.Cheng et T.M.Ai, used (1).to tonify the liver and kidney and strengthen the tendons and bones for the treatment of aching back and joints, rheumatic pain in the lumbar region, (2).to improve the healing of fractures, and (3).to stop bleeding and prevent miscarriage, for treating functional uterine bleeding and threatened abortion.
+Brief introduction: The herb Radix Dipsaci is the dried root of Dipsacus asperoides C.Y.Cheng et T.M.Ai., used (1).to tonify the liver and kidney and strengthen the tendons and bones for the treatment of aching back and joints, rheumatic pain in the lumbar region, (2).to improve the healing of fractures, and (3).to stop bleeding and prevent miscarriage, for treating functional uterine bleeding and threatened abortion.
 The herb is commonly known as Radix Dipsaci, Himalayan Teasel Root, Xù Duàn.

-Botanical source: Herbal classic book defined the herb Radix Dipsaci(Himalayan Teasel Root) as the dried root of the species (1).
-Dipsacus asperoides C. Y. Cheng et T. M. Ai, or (2).
-Dipsacus asper Wall.ex Henry.
-They are plants of the Dipsacus genus, the Dipsacaceae family of the Rubiales order.
-These 2 commonly used species are introduced:
+Botanical source: Herbal classic book defined the herb Radix Dipsaci (Himalayan Teasel Root) as the dried root of the species (1).Dipsacus asperoides C.Y.Cheng et T.M.Ai..
+It is a plant of the Dipsacus genus, the Dipsacaceae family of the Rubiales order.
+This commonly used species are introduced:

-(2).Dipsacus asperoides C.Y.Cheng et T.M.Ai.
+(1).Dipsacus asperoides C.Y.Cheng et T.M.Ai.

-Ecological Environment: The plant grows wild in the mountain and roadside.
-It is mainly distributed in the southwest, the middle reaches area of the Yangtze River, and other areas of China.
+a lilac flower of Dipsacus asperoides C.Y.Cheng et T.M.Ai.
+Ecological Environment: The plant grows wild on hillsides and mountain slopes, grassland with fertile soil.
+It is mainly distributed in the southwest, the middle reaches of the Yangtze River, and other areas of China.

 Pharmacological actions: ①.inhibitory effect on diplococcus pneumoniae; ②.effect of relieving vitamin E deficiency; ③.effect of hemostasis; ④.effect of apocenosis; ⑤.promote the regeneration.